 The registered provider of the Centre is GN Lexington Property Ltd. There are five directors of the company, all of whom have extensive experience in operating residential care facilities for older people.
 The Registered Provider Representative is Mr. Matthew McCormack.
-As registered provider representative, Mr McCormack is the designated person to represent GN Lexington Property Ltd to present, answer questions and provide clarification regarding the executive governance arrangements in the centre to assure compliance with the Health Act 2007 as amended, the regulations and nationally mandated standards in relation to safely carrying on the business of the centre.
+As registered provider representative, Mr. McCormack is the designated person to represent GN Lexington Property Ltd to present, answer questions and provide clarification regarding the executive governance arrangements in the center to assure compliance with the Health Act 2007 as amended, the regulations and nationally mandated standards in relation to safely carrying on the business of the center.

 Clinical Nurse Managers 1(CNM1) are responsible for supervising the care of residents at floor level.
 This includes providing direction and supervision to registered general nurses and healthcare assistants.
 CNM1 report directly to the CNM2 or person in charge on a day-to-day basis and are accountable to the person in charge for the performance of their roles.